 Offer something significant early.
 I don’t mean give the client the moon.
 But look at the schedule.
 Discuss it with the client.
 Is there a key functionality that you could put in place early that would get their end users up and running soon?
 If you’re implementing a software reservation system, could you set up the customer-tracking portion of it now so that legacy data could be loaded and utilized and new customer information could be captured in the system?
 This might mean a more expensive implementation and your organization may have to swallow some of that because handing a frustrated client a change order for this may not be the best thing to do at this time.
 Make the necessary changes in your project management software tool and move forward.
 Giving them significant functionality early through a phased approach may appease them.

 Summary / call for input

-None of these are a guarantee to fix any client – delivery team relationship or project.
+None of these are a guarantee to retaining project management clients – delivery team relationship or project.
 I have, however, personally used all of these at one time or another (and all together on one unfortunate and particularly difficult project engagement) and they did work.